Does Kratom Interact With Fexofenadine (Allegra)?

 |Risk of Interaction||Low to moderate|

 According to the FDA, fexofenadine is approved for the following uses:

-Fexofenadine offers relief for the symptoms of chronic idiopathic urticaria like rashes and skin bumps.
+Fexofenadine relieves the symptoms of chronic idiopathic urticaria, like rashes and skin bumps.

-It also provides relief from the symptoms associated with allergic rhinitis, such as sneezing, rhinorrhea, itchy nose/palate/throat, watery eyes, etc.
+It also relieves the symptoms associated with allergic rhinitis, such as sneezing, runny nose, itchy nose/palate/throat, watery eyes, etc.

 However, it is important to note that fexofenadine treats only the symptoms and does not cure the underlying conditions.

-The scientific literature suggests that fexofenadine is just as effective as loratadine or cetirizine in the treatment of allergic rhinitis .
-Additionally, a 2018 review found it to be safe for the use of individuals with inherited long QT syndrome .
+The scientific literature suggests that fexofenadine is as effective as loratadine or cetirizine in treating allergic rhinitis .
+Additionally, a 2018 review found it safe for individuals with inherited long QT syndrome .